GGopiKumar/DemoAppValidations/README.md

 In TestCaseDefination Package  you will find all the Test Cases Execution Steps

+And also I have used Data Driven Approach for acessing the TestData while execution , like URL,UserName,Password

 To execute the code Please Run the testng.xml file as a TestNG Suite